axibase/atsd/administration/logging.md

 ### File Size

-To increase the size of files rolled over by a given logger, increase the `maxFileSize` attribute.
+To increase the size of files rolled over by a given logger, increase the `maxFileSize` tag value.
 This setting determines the size of the file before the file is rolled over and compressed.
-The size of the compressed file is typically 10-20 smaller than the original file.
+The compressed file is typically 10-20 smaller than the original file.

 ```xml
    <maxFileSize>100Mb</maxFileSize>